-- research quality (excellence in research) - leadership quality (calibre of the applicant as a research leader, which may include their vision for their field of work, team leadership, knowledge transfer activity, entrepreneurial activity and how they will embed Te Tiriti o Waitangi in their research community) - benefit to the wider New Zealand SI&T system (strengthening international or domestic research connections, mentoring and training of early career researchers and research students).
+- research quality (excellence in research) - reputation of the applicant as a research leader, which may include: - vision for their field of work, - demonstration of how their research can benefit New Zealand (including potential benefits in areas of future value, growth or critical need for New Zealand), - team leadership, - knowledge transfer activity, - entrepreneurial activity (where applicable) and, - giving effect to the Vision Mātauranga policy in their research and community (where applicable).

+benefit to the wider New Zealand SI&T system (strengthening international or domestic research connections, mentoring and training of early career researchers and research students).